NBISweden/workshop_omics_integration/conda_instructions.md

 conda activate project_myproject
 ```

+In windows you need to specify the full directory: `conda activate c:/path/to/my/project_myproject`

 This enables you to run any of the software that was installed into your environment; from this point on you can run any of the contents from the course.
 For instance, you can directly launch RStudio by typing `rstudio`.

 **Deactivate the environment**